gdm413229/swwmgz_m/ExtendedLore.md

   Akari Labs to her brother Taro.
 - 2241: The Mishe race disappears from the universe, leaving only the founders of the University of Nos-Kora behind, who refuse to explain what happened.
-- 2250: The "Dark Alliance" is formed within X'Animen Coalition territory.
+- 2250: The "Dark Alliance" is formed within the Xathar system.
 - 2267: Green's World Rebellion.
 - 2270: The Phayder Corporation is founded, attempts to replicate the immortality of the Nukuri race on humans through a nano-augmentation method